onlymatt43/content-protect-pro/README.md

 **Videos not loading:**
 - Confirm video protection is enabled
-- Check that the video ID exists and is configured
+- Check that the video ID exists and is configured in Presto Player
-- Verify Bunny API key and library ID are correct
-- Ensure Presto Player Pro is installed and activated
+- Verify Presto Player Pro is installed and activated
-- Check DRM license server configuration if using DRM
+- Ensure the video is set up with password protection in Presto Player

 **Analytics not recording:**
 - Ensure analytics is enabled in plugin settings